aguslr/multibootusb/README.md

 * **[Kali Linux][kali]**: a Debian-derived Linux distribution designed for digital forensics and penetration testing.

+* **[Linux Mint][mint]**: an Ubuntu-based distribution whose goal is to provide a more complete out-of-the-box experience by including browser plugins, media codecs, support for DVD playback, Java and other components.

 * **[Parted Magic][partedmagic]**: a complete hard disk management solution.

 * **[Slax Linux][slax]**: a modern, portable, small and fast Linux operating system with a modular approach and outstanding design.